JustinLove/onelife-client-patches/README.md

 Reworks location markers.

 - Home slips are standard white.
-You still only have one at a time.
+There can be up to 7 on screen, the most recent has the 'home' art.
 - Map slips are blue, you can have more than one, standard lifetime
 - Bell slips are gold and apoc towers are red, you can have more than one